 [23.
 Deleted by No. 42 of 1998 s.
 21.]

-24. Power to purchase property for stations, etc.
+24. Power to purchase property for stations etc.

 (1) The Minister may, under the FES Act section 8, purchase, take on lease, or otherwise acquire buildings or land, and all such apparatus and plant and other property as the Minister may think requisite for carrying into effect the purposes of this Act, and may from time to time, under that section, sell or exchange or let any property acquired by or vested in the Minister for the purposes of this Act.